 Selecting a contaminated land consultant

 You might find it helpful to make a short list of potential consultants and request more than one quote.
-It is important to all parties that you have a clear definition of what you want them to achieve (eg; are you conducting due diligence, ascertaining whether it is safe to consume home grown vegetables, or trying to satisfy NES requirements for a subdivision proposal?).
+It is important to all parties that you have a clear definition of what you want them to achieve (eg; are you conducting due diligence, ascertaining whether it is safe to consume home grown vegetables, or trying to satisfy NESCS requirements for a subdivision proposal?).
 Gather as much background information as you can about the site regarding historical activities, potential contamination and previous practices.
 The better the background information you can provide, the more accurate the quotes are likely to be.

 You might like to consider the following questions: